exercism/v3-launch/migration/README.md

 There are two types of tracks:

 - v3 tracks: these tracks have done work to get the track ready for v3.
 Their contents is located in the [v3 repo](https://github.com/exercism/v3).
 - v2 tracks: these tracks have _not_ done any work to get the track ready for v3.
-Their contents is located in the track's repo.
+The contents of these tracks are located in the track's repo.

 Depending on which category your track falls into, we will run the following: